Skip to the main content.

 Understanding Total Labor Costs

-Before you calculate labor cost percentage, make sure you’re capturing the full cost of labor, not just hourly wages.
+Before you calculate labor cost percentage, make sure you’re capturing the full cost of labor, not only hourly wages.
 Total labor costs typically include:

 • Hourly wages and salaries